-The Group has developed a model to value its financial assets, liabilities and derivatives at fair value.
-The model uses stochastic techniques to calculate the net present value of expected future cash flows.
+The Group has developed discounted cashflow models to value its financial assets and liabilities.
 The cash flows are based on assumptions about the range of possible future events and information concerning the terms of the financial instruments.
 It is run on a monthly basis for internal management information and Board reporting purposes.
-It is run by a specialist team within the Group within a control framework.
-Model assumptions are reviewed by the Board.